Mgsignorelli/unicornticket/README.md

 ### Set up
 - Run any migrations using `python3 manage.py migrate`
 - Run `python3 manage.py loaddata accounts` to seed database.

+Use the following credentials in order to test Admin function:
+ - Username: admin
+ - Password: password

 - Run `python3 manage.py runserver` and browse to generated local URL.